Gig workers face the spread of the new coronavirus with no safety net

 How IBM, Goldman Sachs, PwC and others are responding to the coronavirus threat to the global workplace

 Meanwhile, Uber sent an in-app message to U.S. drivers Friday with guidance on how to protect themselves and others, guidance that included standard advice from health officials, such as staying home if they feel sick and washing their hands frequently.
 Uber also urged drivers to clean and disinfect frequently touched surfaces in their vehicles.
+Instacart sent a similar health advisory update to gig workers Saturday morning.

-As coronavirus spreads globally, prompting some companies to instruct employees to stop traveling or to work remotely, one of the most vulnerable groups is likely to be tens of thousands of gig workers like Alva and Carlos Ramos.
+As coronavirus spreads globally, prompting some companies to instruct employees to stop traveling or to work remotely, one of the most vulnerable groups is likely to be tens of thousands of gig workers like Alva.

 “With the gig economy specifically, it’s full of low-income, independent contractors who don’t have very good health insurance,” said Alex Rosenblat, the author of “Uberland: How Algorithms Are Rewriting the Rules of Work” and research lead for the nonprofit organization Data & Society.
 “They’re not going to have better protections than anyone else, but they may have higher risk.”